Standard-IO/Standard-IO/README.md

 ## 3.8.
 Dev tools

 ### 3.8.1.
 Docker
-I like to use docker to have all the enviroments replicable between projects.
+* docker
+* docker compose

 ### 3.8.2.
 IDE
 * vscode
-  * with .devcontiners ( I think this a exelent tool)
+  * with .devcontiners ( An excellent tool to maintain a cosistent dev tools among a team)
 * vim